polterguy/magic.deploy/README.md

 docker network create nginx-proxy
 ```

-This command will create the your Docker proxy network Magic will need to be able to connect
+This command will create your Docker proxy network Magic will need to be able to connect
 all the docker images within your docker-compose file with each other.
 When you have created the
 above network, you can start your docker containers using the following command.